-The Trips are pretty simple, Take off from Macarran, head up the strip, taking in the bright lights of Las Vegas, Past the Stratosphere for a close look.
+The Trips are pretty simple, Take off from Harry Reid International, head up the strip, take in the bright lights of Las Vegas, and Past the Stratosphere for a close look.
 Loop around Downtown Las Vegas and head back down the strip to the Heliport.

 The whole thing takes about 12-15mins but you get to see pretty much all of Vegas, the strip is not huge and even at the reduced airspeeds the choppers fly, there really isn’t much else to see.

 The experience is a typical Vegas Cheap Thrill.
-Get up, take it all in and back down to earth, with a lighter wallet, before you know it.
+Get up, take it all in, and back down to earth, with a lighter wallet, all before you know it.
 But we don’t mean this as a bad thing.
 These trips are for many the absolute highlight of their Vegas trip.
-Vegas from the air is like nothing on earth and seeing it fro the air is a real-life experience.
+Vegas at night is like nothing on earth and seeing it from the air is a real lifetime experience.

-So the FAA keeps the Helicopter traffic simple.
-Any Las Vegas Strip Tours ALL take the same route.
+So the FAA keeps Helicopter traffic simple.
+Any of the Las Vegas Strip Tours ALL take the same route.
 It does not matter which company you choose.
 They all head the same way.
-From McCarran, they head north with the strip on the left-hand side of the Chopper.
+From the airport, they head north with the strip on the left-hand side of the Chopper.
 At Downtown Vegas it’s a 180° turn and back down the opposite side of the strip, again with the strip to the left.

 The Seat selection is also “Random”.
 The operators will tell you, Over and Over, that the selection is based on weights and balances assigned by the computer.
 This is rubbish.
-Our last outing the Piolet said: “You two in the front“, to a nice couple we were flying with, “and one other in the front?”
+On our last outing the Pilot said: “You two in the front“, to a nice couple we were flying with, “and one other in the front?”
 With my camera in hand, I jumped at that.
-“And the other 3 in the back, however you like!”
+“And the other 3 in the back, however, you like!”
 Weights and Balances… Yeah right.

-This is a cover as they KNOW they are shot changing on couple or group by stuffing them in the worst seats, The KNOW people are going to kick back and as such use the weight and balances computer argument.
-Sorry as a Private Piolet it doesn’t wash.
+This is a cover as they KNOW they are short-changing couples or groups by stuffing them in the worst seats, The KNOW people are going to kick back and as such use the weight and balances computer argument.
+Sorry, but as a Private Pilot, it doesn’t wash.
 The Choppers can easily handle any load configuration any set group of people is going to throw at them.
-Come on these are multi million$ Aircraft with a 1000hp Turbojet engine, you think they can’t handle a fat (or skinny) kid sat in the wrong place!
+Come on; these are multi-million$ Aircraft with a 1000hp Turbojet engine, you think they can’t handle a fat (or skinny) kid sitting in the wrong place?!

-There are a few ways around this, Maverick Private Hire is almost the same price as 4xpassengers. if there are 4 or more of you just hire the while Chopper!
-Sundance and Pallipan Let you reserve the front seats for $25 each, it’s a bit of a con, but if you want great sears guaranteed it’s the only way.
+There are a few ways around this, Maverick Private Hire is almost the same price as 4xpassengers.
+If there are 4 or more of you just hire the whole Chopper!
+Sundance and Pallipan let you reserve the front seats for $25 each, it’s a bit of a con, but if you want great seats guaranteed it’s the only way.
 YOU CANNOT CHOOSE between right and left in the rear!

 Prices start at $550 (from Las Vegas) and for this, you get a flight over some incredible terrain, a landing inside the West Rim, a Plastic cup of California Champagne, and some basic snacks (think crisps, maybe a sandwich!) and finally a flight back and over the strip.

 When put like that it may sound pretty unappealing, but the landscape is one of utter beauty.
-The Desert that surrounds las Vegas has a real rugged appeal, backed by covering mountains, once aloft it really is beautiful, Vegas itself from the air is like nothing on earth and the stunning blueness of Lake mean and the fiery reds of the valley of fire contrast starkly with the endless beiges of the desert.
+The Desert that surrounds las Vegas has a real rugged appeal, backed by towering mountains, once aloft it really is beautiful.
+Vegas itself from the air is like nothing on earth and the stunning blueness of Lake Mead and the fiery reds of the valley of fire contrast starkly with the endless beiges of the desert.
 It is a wonderful place to take a helicopter flight.
 Then there is the Canyon itself.

-The Red Rock Canyon flights sit somewhere in-between the two.
-A bit more costly than a Vegas flight and not quite as spectacularly as the Grand Canyon.
+The Red Rock Canyon flights sit somewhere in between the two.
+A bit more costly than a Vegas Strip flight and not quite as spectacularly as the Grand Canyon.
 If you want the Grand Canyon but looking to save money this is a poor substitute and will always feel like settling.
-But in reality it a unique and fun experience, less touristy than the Grand Canyon, you get to see on of Las Vegas’s very special rock formations and overlook Vegas for a place very few get to see.
+But in reality, it is a unique and fun experience, less touristy than the Grand Canyon, you get to see one of Las Vegas’s very special rock formations and overlook Vegas for a place very few get to see.
 Combined with a flight down the strip after dark.

-This is more for people want ing an upgraded experience from the Vegas flight, this gives you Vegas, Vegas, and More Vegas, the view from the canyon landing sights is seriously special, and watching Vegas come alive a night is unforgettable.
+This is more for people wanting an upgraded experience from the Vegas Strip Tour, this gives you Vegas, Vegas, and More Vegas, the view from the canyon landing sights is seriously special, and watching Vegas come alive a night is unforgettable.

-Most operators will offer a host of options, such as Meal deals, Shows, and other add-ons. n the whole these are not always great value and you really are paying for the convenience.
+Most operators will offer a host of options, such as Meal deals, Shows, and other add-ons.
+On the whole, these are not always great value and you really are paying for the convenience.

-We normally book separately if we want Helicopter, Dinner, and a show we find doing our own thing gives the freedom to really just do exactly as we want.
-Why be limited to the show and restraints they are offering when you have ALL of Vegas to choose from?
+We normally book separately if we want a Helicopter, Dinner, and a Show as we find doing our own thing gives us the freedom to really just do exactly as we want.
+Why be limited to the show and restaurants they are offering when you have ALL of Vegas to choose from?

 One exception to this is the Skywalk add-ons to the Grand Canyon Tours.
 This will include two landings, Top and bottom, and access to the Skywalk Attraction and usually lunch.